-Naoto Saito Standing Audit & Supervisory Board Member
+Standing Audit & Supervisory Board Member Joined the Company in 1986.
+After working in the Finance and Accounting and Auditing & Business Administration Departments in the Group, he became Manager of the Accounting Department, Executive General Manager of the Finance and Accounting, Executive General Manager of the Internal Auditing Division, and then Executive General Manager of the Business Administration Division.
+In 2015. became an Audit & Supervisory Board Member at Tokyo Individualized Educational Institute, İnc. (current), and in 2017, became a Senior Executive Officer of the Company, before also being appointed as a Standing Audit & Supervisory Board Member starting in 2019 (current).

-Joined the Company in 1986.
-After working in the Finance and Accounting and Auditing & Business Administration Departments in the Group, he became Manager of the Accounting Department, Executive General Manager of the Finance and Accounting, Executive General Manager of the Internal Auditing Division, and then Executive General Manager of the Business Administration Division, In 2015. pecame an Audit & Supervisory Board Member at Tokyo Individualized Educational Institute Inc. (current), and in 2017, became a Senior.
-Standing Audit & Supervisory Board Member starting in 2019 (current).
+Eiichi Izumo

-Eiichi Izumo Audit & Supervisory Board Member
+Audit & Supervisory Board Member

 In 1995, joined Tohmatsu & Co. (currently Deloitte Touche Tohmatsu LLC).
 Since 1998, has been registered as a certified public accountant (current).
 In 2010, became a Partner at Deloitte Touche Tohmatsu LLC, and after leaving that position, became Representative of Izumo CPA Office in 2015 (current).
 In 2015, became an Outside Audit & Supervisory Board Member of the Company (current).